dojo/docs/dojo/_base/lang.rst

 overwriting the left-most object, and returning the newly mixed object for use. ``mixin()`` is very similar to `extend()`_ but only works on objects, whereas extend explicitly extends an object's prototype.

+Note: In case of nested objects and arrays, mixin does not combine, only overwrite.

 The signature of the method is:

 .. api-doc :: dojo/_base/lang